Edmond de Rothschild Family Philanthropy

-The Edmond de Rothschild Foundations is an international philanthropic organization launched in 2005 to regroup a number of historic legacies instituted by heirs of the Rothschild banking dynasty, particularly its Paris and Naples branches, as well as some of the family's contemporary philanthropic initiatives.
-Named in honor of the philanthropist Edmond James de Rothschild (1845–1934) and led today by his direct descendants, the network operates in the areas of the arts, health, entrepreneurship, and the sharing of best practices in philanthropy.
+Edmond de Rothschild Family Philanthropy, formerly known as Edmond de Rothschild Foundations, is an international philanthropic organization launched in 2005 to regroup a number of historic legacies instituted by heirs of the Edmond de Rothschild family, particularly its Paris and Naples branches, as well as some of the family's contemporary philanthropic initiatives.
+Named in honor of the philanthropist Edmond James de Rothschild (1845–1934) and led today by the widow of one of his direct descendants, the network operates in the areas of the arts, health, entrepreneurship, and the sharing of best practices in philanthropy.
+Its primary endowment, based in New York, is valued at 17 million U.S. dollars.

 History

 Origins

 Throughout its history, the Rothschild family has engaged in charitable and patronage activities to benefit causes spanning from healthcare, scientific research, Jewish welfare, social housing and the arts.
 James Mayer de Rothschild (1792-1868), son of dynasty founder Mayer Amschel Rothschild (1744-1812) of Frankfurt, established the family's Paris branch.
 Together with his wife Betty de Rothschild (1805-1886), he was a celebrated donor who supported literature, fine arts, and music through the patronage of figures such as Honoré de Balzac, Eugène Delacroix, Jean-Auguste-Dominique Ingres, Frédéric Chopin, and Gioachino Rossini.
 Through their charitable initiatives, medical aid was brought to members of the Jewish community through the Hôpital israélite de Paris founded in 1852.

 Philanthropy was perpetuated by their son Edmond James de Rothschild (1845-1934), a prolific art collector who made possible the Musée du Louvre's groundbreaking acquisition of the Boscoreale Treasure of ancient Roman silver in 1896.
 His historic bequest of old master prints and drawings to the Louvre in 1934 led to the creation of the Edmond de Rothschild Collection and paved the way for the establishment of the museum's Département des Arts Graphiques.